black-signature/generator-sldsbp_bjt/readme.md

 $ npm install
 ```

-To install SLDS and jQuery dependencies by default, run
+To install SLDS and jQuery as bower components, run

 ```
 $ bower install